 On P264L47:

-Note that users with BCC encoding shall also use the common and a parameters as in Equation (26-86)
+Note that users with BCC encoding shall also use the common and pre-FEC padding parameters as in Equation (26-87)

 Proposed change 11: 26.3.11.5.4 Encoding process for an HE MU PPDU

 Discussion: "For the users with LDPC encoding, ."
 This statement is also true for BCC encoding since for BCC encoding.
 It is more concise to include BCC in this statement instead of writing separate descriptions for LDPC and BCC.
 The statement and equation for BCC encoding can be removed from spec.